Prag8855/aab/content/guides/christmas-tree-disposal.md

 ---
 Title: How to dispose of a Christmas tree in Berlin
+Short_title: How to dispose of a Christmas tree
 Description: When the holidays are over, this is how you get rid of your old Christmas tree.
 Date_created: 2021-01-03
 Date_updated: 2021-02-25